 Meaning: Good things come to positive people.

 It is customary to place kadomatsu (門松, lit. "gate pine") consisting of pine sprigs, bamboo stalks and, in some areas, plum branches at the gateway to ensure prosperity and good health in the coming year.
 Sometimes, a special New Year altar, the toshidana (年棚) is piled high with flat, round cakes made of pounded rice (鏡餅 kagami mochi, lit. "mirror rice cake"), bottles of sake, persimmons, tangerines, and other foods in honour of the toshigami.
-Usually around 28 December, the toshidana are set up and the mochi (rice cakes made of pounded glutinous rice) is pounded.
+Usually, around 28 December, the toshidana are set up, and the mochi (rice cakes made of pounded glutinous rice) is pounded.

-Other activities before the New year's Eve include shopping for these holiday items, preparing the toshiki (年木, "year wood"), firewood offered to the toshigami for use during the season, writing and sending the New Year cards (nengajō, see below) as well as preparing the traditional holiday dishes (御節料理・お節料理 osechi ryōri).
+Other activities before the New Year's Eve include shopping for these holiday items, preparing the toshiki (年木, "year wood"), firewood offered to the toshigami for use during the season, writing and sending the New Year cards (nengajō, see below) as well as preparing the traditional holiday dishes (御節料理・お節料理 osechi ryōri).
 December also sees other flurries of activity such as bōnenkai (忘年会, "forgetting-the-year parties"), Christmas parties and, in January, shinnenkai events (新年会, "new year gatherings").

 Children receive otoshidama (お年玉, "gem of the year"), gifts usually given in the form of cash by parents, grand-parents, other close relatives, or neighbours.
-Originally gifts in the form of food and sundries exchanged among families, they have lost their religious meaning.
+Formerly gifts in the form of food and sundries exchanged among families, they have lost their religious meaning.
 Children look very much forward to the New Year, as it is the only occasion when they receive significant amounts in cash gifts.

 New Year's Eve

 The night before New Year's is called ōmisoka (大晦日).
-In the olden times, days were reckoned from sundown to sundown, so that ōmisoka was actually part of the New Year's Day.
+In the olden times, days were reckoned from sundown to sundown, so that ōmisoka was part of the New Year's Day.
 On this night, families would share a traditional New Year's meal.
-Nowadays, many people visit a Buddhist temple to hear the temple bells toll 108 times at midnight in a ritual called joya-no-kane (除夜の鐘), each bell ring symbolising one of the 108 vices in the Buddhist belief, in order to dispel the evils of the past year or to watch this event on television.
+Nowadays, many people visit a Buddhist temple to hear the temple bells toll 108 times at midnight in a ritual called joya-no-kane (除夜の鐘), each bell ring symbolising one of the 108 vices in the Buddhist belief, to dispel the evils of the past year or to watch this event on television.
 TV plays an important role that night: a popular programme watched is Kōhaku Uta Gassen (紅白歌合戦), a music competition between two teams, the White and the Red one, of singers across many music genres.
 Another famed New Year's show, Nihon Rekōdo Taishō (日本レコード大賞, Japan Record Awards, an event similar to the Grammy Awards), was moved to 30 December in 2006.